umee-network/docs/docs/governance/community-dao/translators.md

 ## Criteria

-- Amount of value the contribution has brought or is expected to bring to Umee;
+- Amount of value the contribution has brought or is expected to bring to UX;
 - Clarity of contributions on the submission form;
 - Accuracy - only native translations will be rewarded;
 - Translator reputation - translators’ previous work and reputation among the community is heavily accounted for;